 When your body needs to neutralize acidity, your bones release calcium in order to create a neutral environment.
 In this case, it is argued that over a long period of time, if your bones are continuously excreting calcium, they will inevitably be weakened resulting in osteoporosis.

-The one water advice we do want to give is the importance of clean water.
 Filtered water helps remove any contaminants that may be present in tap water and ultimately wearing on your body.
 Remember, you don’t always know where your water is coming from.
 Water filters will filter any elements that may be present in tap water.
-These can include iron, zinc, lead, chloride, the list goes on…
+These can include iron, zinc, lead, chloride, and more.

 The Bottom Line:

 The claims made by alkaline water products have not been scientifically verified.
-If you eat a well-balanced diet that includes fruits and vegetables, your body will have what it needs to support its defenses against free radicals.
-Scientific research does not indicate drinking alkaline water enhances your body’s ability to prevent osteoporosis or damage from free radicals!
+If you maintain a well-balanced diet, your body will have what it needs to support its defenses against free radicals.
+There is no proof that drinking alkaline water enhances your body’s ability to prevent osteoporosis or damage from free radicals.